||Sony HT-A7000||SEE IT||

 Final thoughts on the best Dolby Atmos soundbars

 For many people, Atmos-equipped soundbars should hit the sweet spot for TV audio, balancing convenience and cost, versus sound quality and enhanced immersion.
 They offer a truer surround sound experience than more limited soundbars and come in a package that’s far more convenient than a multi-part surround sound setup.
-Now that Atmos is a few years old, there are plenty of great soundbars that support Atmos, making it a viable upgrade for most people interested in a soundbar.
+Now that Atmos is a few years old, plenty of great soundbars support the format, making it a viable upgrade for most people interested in a soundbar.
 The key, as always, is identifying the features you care about most, and investing wisely.